Soolan/wtf-book/projects/ngx-xrplscan/README.md

 # NgxXrplscan

 ## Overview:
-The XRPL transaction explorer is an Angular library that allows users to explore transaction details on the XRPL network.
+The ngx-xrplscan is an Angular library that allows users to explore transaction details on the XRPL network.
 This library can be used to retrieve transaction details based on a given tx id, and all transactions in the past 30 days for a given wallet address.
-It is designed for developers who want to build XRPL transaction explorers or other applications that require transaction information.
+It is designed for developers who want to build transaction explorers or other applications that require transaction information.

 ## Installation:
-To install the XRPL transaction explorer, you can use npm.
+To install the ngx-xrplscan, you can use npm.
 Run the following command:

-`npm install xrpl-transaction-explorer`
+`npm install ngx-xrplscan`

 ## Usage:
-The XRPL transaction explorer provides two main functions:
+The ngx-xrplscan provides two main functions:
 - `getTransactionDetailsById(txId: string): Promise<TransactionDetails>`

 This function takes a transaction id as input and returns the details of the corresponding transaction.
 The details include the sender, receiver, amount, and other relevant information.